debugferro/challenge_answers/README.md

 end
 ```

-If `display_name` is unavailable, we have to guarantee that at least it will generate a token for the user as a display name.
-Since the user has no control over this generation, raising an error, in this case, makes no sense.
+→ When `display_name` is somehow unavailable, we return the `generated_token` to guarantee that at least it will give the user a display name.
+As the user is unable to control this generation, **raising an error in this case would only frustrate the user.** 😓

+→ Due to those changes, we should also change the tests and add some new ones.

+### 💭 Alternatives?

-The other option to solve this problem is to increase the maximum counter number, but I am certain that this will not scale well since it will eventually reach the max counter limit for some display_name and raise the error again.
+→ Another option to solve this problem is to **increase the maximum counter number**, but I am certain that this **will not scale well** since it will eventually reach the max counter limit for some `display_name` and raise the error again.

-We could also use the user id instead of the counter variable, but this would put at risk existing `display_name`s that might conflict and would require extra work for the moment.
-In the case of an auto-incremented integer ID, it would also reveal the number of users we have, which may not be desirable.
+→ We could also use the user id instead of the counter variable, but this would put at risk existing `display_name`s that might conflict and **would require extra work for the moment.** In the case of an auto-incremented integer ID, it would also reveal the number of users we have, which may not be desirable.

 ### 3️⃣ Thoughts on the code

-There are some things that we can improve.
+→ There are some things that we can improve.

 3.1.
 On `assign_display_name!`, we can move the early return condition to the callback call in the model, avoiding initializing the class.